Building for the future

 If your money will be used to develop infrastructure assets

-(rather than to acquire existing operational assets), think about
+(rather than to acquire existing operational assets), make sure you

 - Will the development be completed on time and on budget?